When it comes to your mortgage, as little as a half of a percentage point can save you tens of thousands of dollars over the life of a loan.

 The maximum DTI ratio required to refinance a home loan is 43%.
 The higher this ratio is, the higher your interest rate will be.
 Lowering your DTI ratio will make your mortgage application less risky and allow the lender to lower your refinance rate.

 Some fees, even the interest rate can be negotiated down.
 You can use one loan estimate to get a better deal from other lenders.
 When refinancing your mortgage there are closing costs of 2% to 5% of the loan amount.
-Get a loan estimate from at least 3-4 different mortgage lenders to compare the rate and closing costs.
+Get a loan estimate from at least 3 to 4 different mortgage lenders to compare the rate and closing costs.

 Don’t make the mistake of refinancing your mortgage with your existing mortgage company or one of the first lenders you talk to.
 Refinance rates and closing costs will vary by lender.
 Compare loan offers from multiple mortgage companies to ensure you’re getting the best rates.

-Some people choose not to apply with too many lenders because they’re afraid all the credit inquires will lower their credit score.
+Some people choose not to apply with too many lenders because they’re afraid all the credit inquiries will lower their credit score.
 That couldn’t be farther from the truth.

 When refinancing your mortgage loan, timing is everything.
 Knowing when the rates are at their lowest and when to lock in that low rate is extremely important.
 Working with your loan officer and responding quickly to any document requests allow a lender to lock in the rate at the right time.